 Svalbard is a place where the sun never sets and there are more polar bears than people.

-Svalbard is a Norwegian archipelago, located in the Arctic ocean, midway between continental Norway and the North Pole.
-It’s home to 2,000 people and around 3,000 polar bears and a paradise for the exciting adventures, outdoor activities, and sports.
+This Norwegian archipelago is located in the Arctic Ocean, midway between continental Norway and the North Pole.
+It’s home to 2,000 people and around 3,000 polar bears and a paradise for exciting adventures, outdoor activities, and sports.

 The unspoiled wilderness of the Arctic, with its jugged mountains, blue glaciers, and frozen land has always intrigued me.
-I’ve associated Svalbard archipelago, and its biggest island Spitsbergen, with the Polar expeditions to the North Pole and important scientific research.
-When we moved to Norway and discovered, that we can easily fly there from Oslo, we immediately planned to trip to be able to explore the real Arctic winter in Svalbard and experience its breathtaking beauty.
+I’ve associated the Svalbard archipelago, and its biggest island Spitsbergen, with the Polar expeditions to the North Pole and important scientific research.
+When we moved to Norway and discovered, that we can easily fly there from Oslo, we immediately planned to trip to be able to explore the real Norwegian winter (and spring!) in Svalbard and experience its breathtaking beauty.

 With the majestic mountains all around, rich wildlife, blue sea ice, extensive glaciers, interesting mining history, and scientific importance, there are so many exciting things to do in Svalbard.